diegorusso/diegorusso.github.io/_posts/2011-01-27-howto-emulate-a-slow-connection-on-osx.md

 ---
 title: 'HOWTO: emulate a slow connection on OSX'
 categories:
-- personal
+- howto
-- italian
+- english
+tags:
 - osx
-- open source
-- apple
 - job
-- howto
-tags:
 ---
 In Italy, where I live (for now), it's not difficult to "emulate" a slow connection.
 Anyway if you want test your new webapp or you want see the